Jun

 Kelly Clarkson: The singer shared her experience on social media, even posting a picture of herself before the procedure.
 While expressing nervousness, she acknowledged the necessity of the treatment.

-Tom Cruise: Though not directly commenting on the procedure itself, Cruise’s transformation from misaligned teeth to a Hollywood smile likely involved various dental treatments, including potential root canals.
+Tom Cruise: Though not directly commenting on the procedure itself, Cruise’s surprising transformation from misaligned teeth to a Hollywood smile likely involved various dental treatments, including potential root canals.

 Myth #2: Root canals cause illness.